DemoStoke is the go-to platform to find, try, and buy the gear youβll eventually fall in love with.

 The Problem

 Demo opportunities for rideable gear are limited, inconvenient, or nonexistent.
-Many riders either blindly purchase expensive equipment or wait for infrequent on-site demos.
-Meanwhile, gear sits unused in garages, with no unifying platform to connect owners and riders.
+Many riders either blindly purchase expensive equipment or wait for infrequent on-site demos, often leading to mismatched gear choices and wasted spending.

 Current Complaints